-Subject Ze Zero Tolerance Policy dr here is zero tolerance toward camp participants using or being in possession of recreational rugs, drug paraphernalia, alcohol, tobacco/smokeless tobacco, and weapons on or off ampus during any in-person camp session or digital program.
-Purpose To o provide a safe environment for all camp participants.
-Guidelines Ze ca Po dr or ac Ar leg im se ero tolerance applies to all camp functions including off-campus activities, travels during amps, in-person orientation, and digital programs. ossession or use of alcohol or illegal drugs, being under the influence of alcohol or illegal rugs, and misuse of prescription or non-prescription drugs are prohibited at all times while in property owned or leased by COS, as well as on all property used for COS camps and ctivities or during your presence online at digital programs.
-Use of drugs and alcohol can diversely affect performance and jeopardizes the safety of all camp participants.
-In your program participants that use illicit or recreational drugs (including those that are regal in other states) or are in possession of illicit or recreational drugs (including those that are regal in other states), paraphernalia, alcohol, or weapons during camp will be dismissed in mediately by Camp or Program Leadership or COS staff members.
-This also includes anything een onscreen of participations at digital programs. ollowing dismissal, the impacted individual will be contacted to discuss implications for atture camp and program involvement.
-All dismissals and repercussions will be documented accordance with COS's Incident Reporting policy.
+Subject Zero Tolerance Statement of Policy There is zero tolerance toward camp participants using or being in possession of recreational drugs, drug paraphernalia, alcohol, tobacco/smokeless tobacco, and weapons on or off campus during any in-person camp session or digital program.
+Purpose To provide a safe environment for all camp participants.
+Guidelines Zero tolerance applies to all camp functions including off-campus activities, travels during camps, in-person orientation, and digital programs.
+Possession or use of alcohol or illegal drugs, being under the influence of alcohol or illegal drugs, and misuse of prescription or non-prescription drugs are prohibited at all times while on property owned or leased by COS, as well as on all property used for COS camps and activities or during your presence online at digital programs.
+Use of drugs and alcohol can adversely affect performance and jeopardizes the safety of all camp participants.
+Any camp or program participants that use illicit or recreational drugs (including those that are legal in other states) or are in possession of illicit or recreational drugs (including those that are legal in other states), paraphernalia, alcohol, or weapons during camp will be dismissed immediately by Camp or Program Leadership or COS staff members.
+This also includes anything seen onscreen of participations at digital programs.
+Following dismissal, the impacted individual will be contacted to discuss implications for future camp and program involvement.
+All dismissals and repercussions will be documented in accordance with COS's Incident Reporting policy.